xlin-marcia/xlin-marcia.github.io/content/authors/admin/_index.md

 title: Xinlin (Marcia) Yang
 email: "marciayang.lin@gmail.com"
 ---
-I hold a Master of Engineering in Machine Learning and Data Analytics from the [University of Toronto](https://www.utoronto.ca/), where I developed a strong foundation in data science, predictive modeling, and deep learning methodologies.
-My primary research interests lie in the intersection of deep learning and medical imaging, with a particular focus on 3D computer vision, multimodal learning, and temporal modeling to advance diagnostic tools for healthcare.

-My current research centers on developing methodologies for **3D cardiac image segmentation**.
-This work emphasizes enhancing precision in medical imaging through adaptable techniques suited to the complexities of multimodal inputs.
-My research aims to **refine diagnostic capabilities and resilience across diverse imaging environments**.
+I am currently a PhD student specializing in t AI in healthcare.
+I leverage vision–language models, multimodal learning, and explainable AI to build systems that can interpret complex medical data and support clinical decision-making.
+I am committed to advancing human-centered AI solutions that foster trust, reliability, and impact in clinical practice.

-Outside of research, I am driven by a passion for data-driven problem-solving and am an avid enthusiast of swimming🏊🏼‍♀️, badminton🏸, surfing🏄, and skydiving🪂.
+Outside of research, I am an avid enthusiast of swimming🏊🏼‍♀️, badminton🏸, surfing🏄, and skydiving🪂.
 If you share similar interests or have ideas for collaboration, please feel free to connect with me!